Gavin-Yeah/Gavin-Yeah/README.md

 -->
 # 🏮 Hello there （Ni Hao 你好）🏮

 My name is Jiada Ye.
-I am a frontend developer with 4 years of working experience living in NYC.
+I am an experienced frontend developer living in NYC.

 ## 🛠  Technologies and tools